imalitavakoli/learn-frontend-env-setup/README.md

  - *Optional!* Run `tsc --init` to initialize a Typescript configuration file (`tsconfig.json`).

  - *Optional!* Run `tsc` to convert all *.ts* files when `tsconfig.json` presents inside your project's root directory.

+  - *Optional!* Run `tsc --watch`, to watch *.ts* files for any changes when `tsconfig.json` presents inside your project's root directory, so that when the files are saved, *Typescript* will generate new JavaScript files accordingly.
+You can press *Ctrl+C* to stop watching.

  - *Tip!* Run `node <name>.js` to immediately run your generated `.js` file right in the CLI (e.g., to see your `console.log('sth');` result). **NOTE:** This is not a Typescript specific command!